Content Hub asset locales

 Choose the Locale and the optional variant and click the Add button.

 The Locale is added to your account and is now available to assign to assets.

 You can update or delete existing locales.
 To update a locale, hover the cursor to the left of the locale name, and choose "Update" from the cog menu.
 Make your changes, then click the Update button.

 Assigning a locale to an assetLink copied!

 There are two ways of assigning a locale to an asset: via bulk upload, or manually using Content Hub.
 When using bulk upload you can assign a default locale to assets by selecting “Advanced job options” and choosing a default locale to apply to all assets ingested with that upload job.

 To manually assign a locale to an asset, choose "Set locale" from the Asset menu and select the locale you want to assign from the list.
-In this example we want to assign the de-DE locale to the image named "signature-hat-german".
+In this example we want to assign the fr-FR locale to the image named "hat-woman-french".

 The locale label at the top of the asset's card is updated with the new locale.